kyoheiu/era/README.md

 ## Usage

-First, git clone and compile it.
+First, git clone and compile it (requires Deno installed).
+Or you can use binary from the release page.
-_Compilation requires Deno._

 ```
 git clone https://github.com/kyoheiu/era
 cd era
-make
+make install
 ```

 Then,